-1 The Applicant indicated in the Application for Site Certification (ASC) that there is the potential for fewer than three BESS to be constructed but has requested analysis for all the components and distinct parts as presented in Table 2.1-1 of the ASC.
+1 The Applicant provided three locations for consideration of constructing the two BESS.
+An analysis for all the components and distinct parts as presented in Table 2.1-1 of the ASC has been completed where enough information was provided to do so.

 Information about direct and indirect impacts of past and present actions is useful in identifying and predicting the level of impact a proposed action might have on the natural or built environment.
 However, the impacts of past actions may have no cumulative relationship to the impacts of a proposed action.
 To fully evaluate cumulative impacts, it is necessary to assess the type and extent of a proposed action's impacts and how the project and its alternatives would add to, modify, or mitigate impacts from past actions.
-In accordance with Council on Environmental Quality (CEQ) guidance, this cumulative impacts analysis focuses on the current aggregate impacts of past actions without delving into the historical details of individual past projects (CEQ 2005).
+In accordance with Council on Environmental Quality (CEQ) guidance, this analysis of cumulative impacts focuses on the current aggregate impacts of past actions without delving into the historical details of individual past projects (CEQ 2005).